 In the study, they also found that age had a huge factor in one’s risk.
 The older the patient was, the higher their risk for bone erosion.
 The study shows that patients over 40 years old had double the risk of bone erosion.
 Those over 60 had almost a three times the risk for an eroded joint.

-Based on the data gathered from the study, we can conclude that one’s risk for bone erosion related to gout can be traced back to four factors: duration of the gout condition, age, the number of tophi surrounding the gout, and the existence of synovial hypertrophy.
+Based on the data gathered from the study, we can conclude that one’s risk for bone erosion related to gout may be traced back to four factors: duration of the gout condition, age, the number of tophi surrounding the gout, and the existence of synovial hypertrophy.
 Those who had bone erosion also had similar conditions including high blood pressure, high blood sugar, and kidney disease.
 If you have any of these conditions, you need to pay special attention to your bone health.

-Gout can also lead to bone spurs.
+Gout may also lead to bone spurs.
 This is because inflammation on the joint can stimulate the lining of the bone next to it to grow.
 This protrusion can grow to as long as 5cm causing pain and numbness in the area.
 What’s scary is that most of these bone spurs are undiagnosed so you can go on growing an abnormal bone until it damages your nerves.

 If your doctor detects a bone spur, they will have you undergo a simple operation to chisel it off.
 After that, you will be advised take allopurinol so the nerve can recover and the abnormal growth doesn’t come back.